 Evidence-based practices

-Many app developers claim that their mental health applications are clinically effective or built on evidence-based practices — though they have little actual data to support their claims, which can dampen users’ trust.
+Many app developers claim that their mental health applications are clinically effective or built on evidence-based practices — though they have little actual data to support these claims, which can dampen users’ trust.
 Contrastingly, evidence-based mental health apps often have a stronger business case (which is important if you’re seeking funding) and have more credibility in the users’ eyes.

-So, if your app is billed to deliver therapeutic benefits or claims to treat, manage, or prevent mental health conditions, it has to be supported by scientific research or clinical trials.
+So, if your app is billed to deliver therapeutic benefits or claims to treat, manage, or prevent mental health conditions, it must be supported by scientific research or clinical trials.
 By partnering with trusted mental health specialists, you can also make sure that your app's content, techniques, and strategies are rooted in scientific research and clinical best practices.

 How much does it cost to create a mental health app?